Smith Family Young Performers Program

 About

-The Smith Family Young Performers Program includes rehearsals, coachings, master classes, and performances on the festival’s main stage.
-Participants take part in public master classes that are streamed live, multiple professionally produced student performances that are also streamed live, educational lectures with leading artists and musicologists, and interactive instrument-specific sessions that focus on technique and performance skills.
-The program day also includes a morning meeting, ensemble rehearsals, café conversations, free time for individual practice, a Prelude Performance, and an evening Encounter lecture or concert, along with group activities such as ping-pong and scavenger hunts.
+The Smith Family Young Performers Program includes rehearsals, coachings, master classes, and ensemble rehearsals, along with multiple student performances that are professionally produced and streamed live.
+Participants take part in public master classes that are streamed live, educational lectures with leading artists and musicologists, and interactive instrument-specific sessions that focus on technique, performance skills, and the development of public speaking and communication skills.
+The program also includes group activities that promote inclusiveness and friendship, such as ping-pong and scavenger hunts, as well as daily elements like a morning meeting, café conversations, free time or individual practice, prelude performances, and evening encounter lectures or concerts.

 • Ages: 13–18 years old

 • Price: Application Fee: $70 before December 22; $130 from December 23–January 5.
 Placement Deposit: $250 refundable deposit due at the time of acceptance, refunded after completion of the first program day.
 Tuition: Full tuition fellowship for all accepted Smith Family Young Performers.
-Housing Fee: $3,900 for housing and meals from July 16 through breakfast on August 9.
+Housing Fee: $3,900 for housing and meals from July 16 through breakfast on August 9; housing support is available, and housing support applications are evaluated separately from the admissions process.

 • Ages: 13–18 years old

 • Price: Application Fee: $70 before December 22; $130 from December 23–January 5.
 Placement Deposit: $250 refundable deposit due at the time of acceptance, refunded after completion of the first program day.
 Tuition: Full tuition fellowship for all accepted Smith Family Young Performers.
-Housing Fee: $3,900 for housing and meals from July 16 through breakfast on August 9.
+Housing Fee: $3,900 for housing and meals from July 16 through breakfast on August 9; housing support is available, and housing support applications are evaluated separately from the admissions process.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.